 Do you remember those early days when you came to Christ?
 How it felt like you couldn’t soar any higher in your spirit?
 Then life took over, and you still loved Jesus, but the blinding excitement of it eventually faded.

 On earth, there is constant tension between the temporary and the eternal.
 It’s natural and normal to feel this tension.
 We ought to feel the pangs of yearning for the eternal.
 At the same time, we need to seek joy in Christ as

 In the same way that Libby and I sat down and made it a priority to talk about our relationship, you need to do that regarding your relationship with Christ.

 Jesus, I feel tension.
 Sometimes I have great days, and sometimes I have terrible ones.
 Teach me and grow me.
 Give me an awareness of Your presence in me and around me right now.
-My soul longs for You, thirsty for a drink of Your cool presence.
-By Your Spirit in me, slow me, let me rest in You.
 Quiet my soul, that I can be still and know that You are my God, still.
+Amen.